malaybaku/VMagicMirror/docs/pages/english/download.md

 <div class="doc-ul" markdown="1">

-- [BOOTH](https://booth.pm/ja/items/1272298) full edition : Once you get, all future updates are also available.
+- [BOOTH full version](https://baku-dreameater.booth.pm/items/3064040) : Once you get, all future updates are also available.
 - [Fanbox](https://baku-dreameater.fanbox.cc/) paid plan : You can get updates for each version.

 </div>